Thanks to our official license as a wholesale travel agency we work without intermediaries.

 Cold weather, but perfect conditions for those seeking silence and tranquility.

-Where to stay and eat on the French Way from Burgos
+Where to eat on the French Way from Burgos

 With Good Way Santiago, your accommodation will be guaranteed in the best places, such as rural houses and quality hotels.
 Additionally, you can enjoy the excellent Castilian cuisine in restaurants such as: